 to death.
 Speaking of God, he was not told he would no longer pray to Him

 either, or there be no more of his churches to attend.
 This man was not

 banned from town, voting, and public places.

 He was not forced to sign treaties he could not read or

 comprehend.
 Treaties that "ceded" his land to non-Europeans.
 He was not told by

 General Philip Sheridan that if he did not sign, he would "walk knee deep in

 the blood of his people."

-This man I spoke with was not ordered by the government to remain or
+This man I spoke with was not ordered by the government to remain on a reservation or

 pay a penalty, which may be incarceration into an insane asylum, death, or